maxmatical/ml-cheatsheet/fastai tips/Model deployment/README.md

 - quantization, available in pytorch
 - pruning, knowledge distillation (teacher student), lottery ticket hypothesis: https://nathanhubens.github.io/fasterai/
+  - note: knowledge distillation will work for self-distillation, but not when there's unlabelled data

 ### flask + gunicorn (not the fastest, most general)